koenraadhaedens/IAAS-azure-secure-refactor-hackathon/SetupInfra.md

 After the workshop:

-- Remove the deployed resources or delete the resource group
+- Remove deployed resources or delete the resource group
-- Ensure no public endpoints remain unintentionally exposed
+- Confirm no public endpoints remain unintentionally exposed
-- Verify credentials are no longer valid
+- Ensure credentials are no longer valid

 ---

 ## 8. Attribution

-This workshop environment is based on the following resources:
+This workshop environment is based on:

 - Rob Foulkrod – IAAS2019 demo
   - https://github.com/rob-foulkrod/IAAS2019